Ok, we get it. We are all in unchartered territory and faced with a multitude of stumbling blocks related to new student recruitment.

 A solid new student recruitment strategy incorporates a multitude of communication points across the lifecycle of the prospective student.

 Long gone are the days of blowing a mailing budget sending out large course catalogs (does anyone print these any longer?) now that everything is in digital format.

 As has always been the case, direct mail (just not catalogs) plays a vital part in the relationship building moments with the prospect and the family alike.

 The right mailing strategy can still garner a solid response rate among 18 to 22-year-olds and is a way to not so secretly interact with the entire family (Everyone checks the mail!).

 Pre-COVID, there was a sector of the higher ed enrollment management community that considered direct mail to be a thing of the past.

 Au contraire, mon frère…

 It actually could take 18 to 20 variable communication touches before some prospects make their very first actionable step in expressing interest in a college or university, so a strong direct mail strategy has to be a part of the plan.

 Please take a few moments to review your communication schedule and understand just how many touches you have and in what form those touches are taking place.
-There is no way that 66 emails in under three months is the strategic thing to do.